lcbao0908/robotic_arm_manual_control/README.md

 # Robotic Arm Control
-In this code setup, I will show you how to achieve Manual Control a Robotic Arm and Inverse Kinematic Control of a Robotic in a linear path along X,Y coordinates with Joysticks
+In this code set up, I will show you how to achieve Manual Control of a Robotic Arm and Inverse Kinematic Control of a Robotic in a linear path along X, and Y coordinates with Joysticks
+Electrical schematics and robotic arm photo will be provided soon for your understanding purposes of the system and the design choice.